 If you send emails to private individuals, then you must have obtained consent.
-If an existing mailing list contains exclusively or mostly private individuals who have not subscribed but have been added to the list, then you must request consent and remove those who don't reply from the list.
 After an appropriate period of time, consent must be refreshed.
 Always provide first a privacy notice and then the option to opt out in every communication.

 Mixed lists